shiva-charan-23/Automated-Data-Cleaning/README.md

 # Automated-Data-Cleaning
-Automated stale data deletion from AWS S3 using Python progarmming and Lambda Functions.Scheduled triggers and integrated lifecycle policies.
+Automated stale data deletion from AWS S3 using Python progarmming and Lambda Functions.
+Scheduled triggers and integrated lifecycle policies.